wesleywerner/eureka-docs/source/wad-management/index.rst

 Open a map
 ----------

-Use the :kbd:`File -> Open Map` menu or press :kbd:`Control-o`.
+Use the :kbd:`File -> Open Map` menu or press :kbd:`control-o`.
 Make sure you pick **Find map in the PWAD above**, otherwise you will be modifying the maps from the freedoom1 IWAD.

 .. image:: open-map.png